$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Introduction

-An autoencoder~\cite{hinton2006reducing} is a model comprised of two component networks $\eta$: The encoder $\eta_e : \mathcal{X} \rightarrow \mathcal{Z}$ and a decoder $\eta_d : \mathcal{Z} \rightarrow \mathcal{X}$ where the latent space $\mathcal{Z}$ is typically of much lower dimension than $\mathcal{X}$.
-The autoencoder is then learnt through the minimisation of a loss function $\mathcal{L}$.
-A VAE extends the autoencoder into a generative model~\cite{Kingma2014b}.
-In a VAE, the latent variables $\mathcal{Z}$ are independent normally distributed random variables with parameters from the encoder, and a variational approximation of the posterior is estimated.
-In a variety of applications, VAEs fit well to the trained data and enable the generation of new data by sampling from the latent space; a mechanism that makes it a popular tool for probabilistic modelling \cite{kingma2019introduction}.
-In this paper we propose a novel use of VAEs: we learn low dimensional representations of samples from a given function class (e.g.~sample paths from a Gaussian process prior).
+An autoencoder~\citep{hinton2006reducing} is a model comprised of two component networks.
+The encoder $e : \mathcal{X} \rightarrow \mathcal{Z}$ encodes inputs from space $\mathcal{X}$ into a latent space $\mathcal{Z}$ of lower dimension than $\mathcal{X}$.
+The decoder $d : \mathcal{Z} \rightarrow \mathcal{X}$ decodes latent codes in $\mathcal{Z}$ to reconstruct the input.
+The parameters of $e$ and $d$ are learned through the minimisation of a reconstruction loss on a training dataset.
+A VAE extends the autoencoder into a generative model~\citep{Kingma2014b}.
+In a VAE, the latent space $\mathcal{Z}$ is given a distribution, such as standard normal, and a variational approximation to the posterior is estimated.
+In a variety of applications, VAEs do a superb job reconstructing training datasets and enable the generation of new data: samples from the latent space are decoded to generate synthetic data \citep{kingma2019introduction}.
+In this paper we propose a novel use of VAEs: we learn low-dimensional representations of samples from a given function class (e.g.~sample paths from a Gaussian process prior).
 We then use the resulting low dimensional representation and the decoder to perform Bayesian inference.

 One key benefit of this approach is that we decouple the prior from inference to encode arbitrarily complex prior function classes, without needing to calculate any data likelihoods.
-A second key benefit is that when inference is performed, our sampler operates in a low dimensional, uncorrelated latent space which greatly aids efficiency and computation.
-One limitation of this approach is that we are restricted to encoding finite-dimensional priors, because VAEs are not stochastic processes.
-To overcome this limitation, we introduce a new VAE called the prior encoding VAE (\spiVAE) that satisfies exchangeability and Kolmogorov consistency and is thus a valid stochastic process by the Kolmogorov extension theorem.
+A second key benefit is that when inference is performed, our sampler operates in a low dimensional, uncorrelated latent space which greatly aids efficiency and computation, as demonstrated in the spatial statistics setting in PriorVAE~\citep{semenova2022prior}.
+One limitation of this approach (and of PriorVAE) is that we are restricted to encoding finite-dimensional priors, because VAEs are not stochastic processes.
+To overcome this limitation, we take as inspiration the Karhunen-Loève decomposition of a stochastic process as a random linear combination of basis functions and introduce a new VAE called the prior encoding VAE (\spiVAE). \spiVAE is a valid stochastic process by construction, it is capable of learning a set of basis functions, and it incorporates a VAE, enabling simulation and highly effective fully Bayesian inference.